samsiljee/MS_sonification/Essay.md

 These matched spectra are summarised to those that match the same peptides (protein fragments), these are then further summarised into peptides from the same proteins.
 Further interpretation is all about providing context, where samples from different groups are contrasted to look at relative differences.
 These proteins which are identified to be different are then referenced against known biological pathways to get biological meaning.

+One lesson which has become apparent to me during my PhD study is that science can be limited by the tools available to us.
+A classic example is the thought that sequencing the human genome would unlock the mysteries of life, and cure all diseases.
+We now know better.
+Part of the challenge of this process has been when people ask me why I did this.
+The easy answer is that I did this for fun, which is true.
+However, when I first started on this project I felt an enormous drive to progress with this project.
+Perhaps what this project represents is an early attempt to push the boundaries of how we understand mass spectrometry data.
+Of course it's very difficult to extract any biologically useful information from the produced soundscapes, and therefore very challenging to demonstrate any practical usefulness of this project.
+The main exception to this is that with practice, the soundscapes could arguably be used for quality control of the raw data, and of course it opens the raw data up to visually impaired researchers.

 ## Challenges
 - Coding process